spidey-169/eigenlayer-testnet/da-operator-guide.md

 mkdir -p $HOME/.eigenlayer/eigenda/db
 ```

-# Step 3: Operator Networking Security Setup
+# Step 3: Operator Networking Security Setup (Proxmox)

 ## Proxmox natting setting:

 Since I am using proxmox, Add NODE_RETRIEVAL_PORT (32004) and NODE_DISPERSAL port (32005) to the natting configuration of the host to allow incoming connection to these ports from outside.

 ## Setup firewall
-For port 32005m, setup firewall to only allow connections from the following IPs, to prevent excessive node traffic
+For port 32005, setup firewall to only allow connections from the following IPs, to prevent excessive node traffic

 ```
 3.221.120.68/32